4 DevOps tools shaping the future of the CI/CD pipeline

 In truth, Slack isn't a development tool — it is a communication tool for developers.
 It is also a communication tool that has taken the entire business world by storm.
 Growing from nothing to a $7 billion company in less than five years, Slack holds the record as the fastest growing business app of all time.

 Slack has made a home for itself in DevOps as a hub of collaboration and communication.
 The fluidity and agility central to DevOps depend on communication.
-Without channels of effective and efficient communication, cross-team collaboration is limited, rapid response is impossible, and the potential of DevOps is left unrealized.
+Without channels of effective and efficient communication, a cross-team partnership is limited, rapid response is impossible, and the potential of DevOps is left unrealized.

-Slack’s integration into DevOps work-life is truly remarkable.
+Slack's integration into DevOps' work-life is genuinely remarkable.
 The centrality of communication to DevOps and the CI/CD pipeline puts Slack first on our list of tools shaping the future.

 2. Kubernetes: Making containers move

-DevOps is not tied to any particular technology, but there are tools that make DevOps fly.
+DevOps is not tied to any particular technology, but some tools make DevOps fly.
 Containers are one such tool.
-They enable applications, data and even functions to be housed and held separately — creating building blocks that significantly improve a CI/CD approach.
+They enable applications, data, and even functions to be housed and held separately — creating building blocks that significantly improve a CI/CD approach.

 Continuous integration merges developer working copies several times a day.
-If you design your application to run inside a container, you can test it, build it and deliver it to users inside the same container.
+If you design your application to run inside a container, you can test it, build it, and deliver it to users inside the same container.
 This reduces complexity and adds consistency.
-Around 80% of containers in production today are built with Docker.
+Around 80% of containers in production today are made with Docker.

 The automation of Kubernetes is what makes it stand out.
-Central to an effective CI/CD pipeline is speed.
+Central to an active CI/CD pipeline is speed.
 That means removing manual processes.
-The simplicity that Kubernetes brings to containers is actually astonishing.
-When paired with the utility of containers by themselves, Kubernetes is rapidly accelerating deployment cycles, improving outcomes and bringing DevOps to another level.
+The simplicity that Kubernetes brings to containers is astonishing.
+When paired with the utility of containers by themselves, Kubernetes is rapidly accelerating deployment cycles, improving outcomes, and bringing DevOps to another level.

-There are alternative to Kubernetes, just like there are alternatives to Docker — OpenShift, Docker Swarm and Heroku are just a few.
-But, the speed, flexibility, open source platform, and popularity of Kubernetes puts it (in our estimation) ahead of the pack.
+There are alternatives to Kubernetes, just like there are alternatives to Docker — OpenShift, Docker Swarm, and Heroku are only a few.
+But, the speed, flexibility, open-source platform, and popularity of Kubernetes puts it (in our estimation) ahead of the pack.
 As an innovator in this space, it deserves recognition.
-What is for certain is that automation deployment software for containers are here to stay, and are shaping the future of the CI/CD pipeline.
+What is for sure is that automation deployment software for containers are here to stay, and are shaping the future of the CI/CD pipeline.